hugo-toha/guides/content/posts/installation.md

   goldmark:
     renderer:
       unsafe: true
+  tableOfContents:
+    startLevel: 2
+    endLevel: 6
+    ordered: false

 # Enable Google Analytics
-googleAnalytics: <your google analytics id>
+googleAnalytics: <your site's google analytics id>
 # Enable Disqus forum
-disqusShortname: <your disqus short code>
+disqusShortname: <your site's disqus short code>

 # Enable global emoji support
 enableEmoji: true

 # Custom parameters
 params:
+  # copyright
+  copyright: © 2020 Copyright.

   # background image of the landing page
   background: "images/background.jpg"

+  # Provide logos for your site.
+The inverted logo will be used in the initial
+  # transparent navbar and the main logo will be used in the non-transparent navbar.
+  # It will default to the theme logos if not provided.
+  logo:
+    main: /assets/images/main-logo.png
+    inverted: /assets/images/inverted-logo.png

   # GitHub repo URL of your site
   gitRepo: <your site's Github repo URL>

-  # specify whether you want to write blog post or not
+  # specify whether you want to write some blog posts or not
   enableBlogPost: true

+  # specify whether you want to show Table of Contents in reading page
+  enableTOC: true

   # specify the list of custom menus that you want to show in the top navbar.
   # they will be separated by a divider from the main menus.